htcondor/htcondor/docs/codes-other-values/job-event-log-codes.rst

 | **Event Number:** 012
 | **Event Name:** Job was held
 | **Event Description:** The job has transitioned to the hold state.
-  This might happen if the user applies the *condor_hold* command to the job.
+  This might happen if the user applies the :tool:`condor_hold` command to the job.

 | **Event Number:** 013